 From time to time, certain BlackRock employees use paid expert networks and other industry experts, (subject to the BlackRock policies regarding the handling and restricted use of material non-public information).
-BlackRock has adopted specific policies and procedures to help prevent and/or appropriately address the receipt of any material non-public information from such expert networks.
+BlackRock has adopted specific policies and procedures to prevent and address the receipt of any material non-public information from such expert networks.